Skip to main content

 ManagedAgent is deprecated as of PR #1550.
 New code should use HostedAgent for Anthropic-hosted runs (this page) or LocalAgent for local loops.
 Existing imports continue to work but emit a DeprecationWarning for non-Anthropic providers.

-HostedAgent executes on Anthropic’s managed infrastructure while seamlessly persisting conversation history and session state to your choice of 7 database backends.
+HostedAgent executes on Anthropic’s managed infrastructure while seamlessly persisting conversation history and session state to any of the registry-supported conversation and state backends.
+See the persistence overview for the full list.

 Quick Start